 Figure 1.
 Positions for drilling

 The new damp course will permanently stop the rising damp.
 The water which is already present in the wall above the damp course will start to evaporate out as soon as the damp course is installed.
-In general, the treated masonry wall should be then allowed to dry for up to 6 months before rendering, plastering and/or painting is carried out.
-Please refer to information for treatment of wall following damp-course installation.

 Typical Data